 In classifying financial assets, management makes judgements about whether the criteria are met.
-For example, the determination of whether a financial asset may be classified fair value through profit or loss (FVTPL), FVOCI, or amortised cost.
+For example, the determination of whether a financial asset may be classified as FVTPL, FVOCI, or amortised cost.
 Also, whether a security's fair value may be classified as 'Level 1' in the fair value hierarchy requires judgement as to whether a market is active.